 6. Your airbag clock spring may need replacing.
 The spring coils throughout your steering wheel and is designed to maintain continuity between the wiring and the driver’s airbag.
 Over time, the spring can become worn and fail, causing the airbag warning light to illuminate.
 This defect is more common in older cars.

 The bottom line is that, when your airbag light comes on, it’s vital that you don’t drive any further and have your car checked by a mechanic as soon as possible.
 Until the problem is diagnosed and fixed, your airbags will not deploy.
 Your safety and that of your passengers is paramount so don’t ignore your airbag light.

-If you would like to find out what other warning lights mean and what you should do when they become illuminated, you should read Dashboard Warning Lights: What They Mean, which gives you advice on a number of lights and their meanings.
+If you would like to find out what other warning lights mean and what you should do when they become illuminated, you should read Dashboard Warning Lights Explained, which gives you advice on a number of lights and their meanings.